-Section 230 of the Communications Decency Act is a statue that essentially grants immunity from liability to websites, social media platforms, and search engines for what users post.
-This law was created back in 1996, before platforms like Facebook and Twitter became as influential on how we consume information as they are today.
-It’s no secret that misinformation and defamatory content are huge issues online.
-Now, the Department of Justice and the Trump Administration are looking to reform the law in order to promote transparency and open discourse and address illicit activity online.
+Section 230 of the Communications Decency Act is a statute that grants immunity from liability to websites, social media platforms, and search engines for user generated content.
+This law was created back in 1996, before platforms like Facebook and Twitter were as influential as they are today.
+It’s no secret that misinformation and defamatory content are huge issues online so now, the Department of Justice and the Trump Administration are looking to reform the law in order to promote transparency and open discourse in an attempt to address illicit activity online.

-Tech CEOS Are At Odds About The Change
+Tech CEOS are at Odds About Section 230 Change

-You could probably guess that tech CEOs are against this change and if you did, you’re right.
-In fact, on Tuesday October 27th, 2020, Google and Twitter released prepared remarks warning against the proposed changes, while Facebook took the opposite approach – asking for more government regulation.
+You could probably already guess that tech CEOs are against this change.
+In fact, on Tuesday, October 27th, 2020, Google and Twitter released prepared remarks warning against the proposed changes, while Facebook took the opposite approach by asking for more government regulation.

 The Struggle Moderating Content On Social Media Platforms

 In October of 2020, Twitter blocked a link to a New York post article that claimed to contain “dirt” on presidential candidate Joe Biden and his son.
-At the time, Twitter removed it before it was verified and received backlash from conservatives who believe it was wrong to block the story ahead of its fact check and may be a form of election interference.
+At the time, Twitter removed it before it was verified and received backlash from conservatives who believe it was wrong to block the story ahead of its fact check, claiming it may be a form of election interference.

-Dorsey later apologized for blocking the story, “Straight blocking of URLs was wrong, and we updated our policy and enforcement to fix.
+Dorsey later apologized for blocking the story in a tweet, stating, “Straight blocking of URLs was wrong, and we updated our policy and enforcement to fix.
 Our goal is to attempt to add context, and now we have capabilities to do that.”

 Zuckerberg Promotes Section 230 Change